-Documentation: Valkey keyspace notifications
+Documentation: Keyspace notifications

 Keyspace notifications allow clients to subscribe to Pub/Sub channels in order to receive events affecting the Valkey data set in some way.